Gay marriage foes ask Supreme Court to uphold California ban

 President Barack Obama turned gay marriage into a 2012 campaign issue in May when he came out in support of the right of same-sex couples to wed.
 His Republican opponent, former Massachusetts Governor Mitt Romney, disagrees.

-The Supreme Court could agree to hear the matter in its next session, which begins in October, putting the court on track to decide the case within a year.
+The Supreme Court could agree to hear the California and Massachusetts cases in its next session, which begins in October, putting the court on track to issue a ruling within a year.

-Alternatively, the high court could refuse to hear the case, thus nullifying the Prop 8 ban but leaving unresolved the broader question of whether similar prohibitions on gay marriage in other states would survive a constitutional challenge.
+Alternatively, the high court could decline to hear either or both cases.

+Refusing to weigh in on the fight over California's Prop 8 would keep intact lower-court rulings nullifying it but leave unresolved the broader question of whether similar gay marriage bans in other states would survive a constitutional challenge.

 California, the most populous state, joined the vast majority of U.S. states in outlawing same-sex marriage in 2008 when voters passed Prop 8, overriding a state Supreme Court decision six months earlier that briefly legalized gay marriage.